Street names in Barcelona: 19th century

 In this period there was a great economic revitalization, linked to the Industrial Revolution — especially the textile industry — which in turn led to a cultural renaissance.
-Between 1854 and 1859, the city walls were demolished, allowing the city to expand, which was the reason for the Eixample project, drawn up by Ildefonso Cerdá in 1859.
+Between 1854 and 1859, the city walls were demolished, allowing the city to expand, which was the reason for the Eixample project, drawn up by Ildefons Cerdà in 1859.
 Likewise, thanks to the revolution of 1868, the demolition of the Citadel was achieved, whose land was transformed into a public park.
 The population grew, especially thanks to immigration from the rest of Spain, reaching 400,000 inhabitants by the end of the century.

 This century was one of constant political changes and struggles between liberals and conservatives, which was often reflected in the gazetteer.
-The first political moment in which there was a dance of names was during the Liberal Triennium (1820-1823), although it was only reflected in three names: Pla de Palau became Plaza de la Constitución (Constitution Square), Plaza de San Jaime became Plaza de la Soberanía Nacional (State Sovereignty Square), and Plaza de San Agustín became Plaza de la Igualdad (Equality Square).
-The first two recovered their names after the triennium — with a brief period in which Pla de Palau was called Plaça dels Cercs (1823-1825) — but the third remained until the Franco dictatorship.
+The first political moment in which there was a dance of names was during the Liberal Triennium (1820–1823), although it was only reflected in three names: Pla de Palau became Plaza de la Constitución (Constitution Square), Plaza de San Jaime became Plaza de la Soberanía Nacional (State Sovereignty Square), and Plaza de San Agustín became Plaza de la Igualdad (Equality Square).
+The first two recovered their names after the triennium — with a brief period in which Pla de Palau was called Plaça dels Cercs (1823–1825) — but the third remained until the Franco dictatorship.

-Among the main urbanistic actions of these years was the opening of Ferdinand VII street in 1827 —nowadays called only Ferdinand (Ferran in Catalan) — between La Rambla and the Plaza de San Jaime, dedicated to the then Spanish monarch.
+Among the main urbanistic actions of these years was the opening of Ferdinand VII street in 1827 —nowadays called only Ferdinand (Ferran in Catalan) — between La Rambla and the Plaça de Sant Jaume, dedicated to the then Spanish monarch.
 For some years it alternated its name with that of Duque de la Victoria — the title of General Espartero — according to the political color of the moment: King Ferdinand for the conservatives, the general's for the liberal periods (1840 and 1854).
 This street later had a continuation towards Borne with the streets of Jaime I (1849–53) — for the king of Aragon — and of the Princess (1853) — for Isabel, princess of Asturias.
 On the other hand, with the end of the Inquisition in 1835, the street that bore that name was changed to Count of Barcelona.

-Another factor that favored the urban planning of these years was the massive land confiscation of 1836, which left numerous plots of land that were built on or converted into public spaces, such as La Boquería and Santa Catalina markets, the Gran Teatro del Liceo and two squares designed by Francisco Daniel Molina: Plaza Real (1848) and Plaza del Duque de Medinaceli; the former was named after the monument it was to contain dedicated to Ferdinand the Catholic — now disappeared — and the latter after Luis de la Cerda y de la Vega, Duke of Medinaceli.
+Another factor that favored the urban planning of these years was the massive land confiscation of 1836, which left numerous plots of land that were built on or converted into public spaces, such as La Boquería and Santa Catalina markets, the Gran Teatro del Liceo and two squares designed by Francesc Daniel Molina i Casamajó: Plaça Reial (1848) and Plaça del Duc de Medinaceli; the former was named after the monument it was to contain dedicated to Ferdinand the Catholic — now disappeared — and the latter after Luis de la Cerda y de la Vega, Duke of Medinaceli.